velartrill/velartrill.github.io/orig/consequences.md

 Dove stands, slowly wiping the spittle from her face with a sleeve, and holds out a hand.
 Her soldier immediately steps forward, proferring the galvanic prod.
 Dove takes it.
 “I have no use for torture of the body, O Dame.
 It brings my tattered spirit no comfort.
 But I do not know that I can speak for all my *comrades* in this.”
 She turns, and holds out the rod handle-first.
 “Comrade Swift.
 You have suffered the most of any of us from this creature’s reign of terror upon my city.
 I would remiss not to offer you the opportunity to avenge yourself upon her, if this would please you.”

-Swift stands frozen for a moment, eyes wide, her whole body shaking.
+Swift stands frozen for a moment, eyes wide, her whole body trembling.
 But then a sudden change comes over her, as though some force had reached out to steel her will, and she steps closer, that familiar look of determination on her face.
 There’s a note of mania in her voice, and her lips tremble as she speaks.
 Her hand closes around the rod’s grip.

 “It would please me greatly, Comrade Dove.”